Toward Quantum-Aware Machine Learning: Improved Prediction of Quantum Dissipative Dynamics via Complex Valued Neural Networks: Results and Discussion

 In this work, we benchmark the performance of CVNNs against their real-valued counterparts (RVNNs) across four representative quantum dynamical systems of increasing Hilbert-space dimension: (i) the SB model, (ii) a hypothetical 4-site FMO model describing the population dynamics of the first four bacteriochlorophyll (BChl) sites of a 7-site FMO complex, (iii) the full 7-site FMO complex, and (iv) an 8-site extension of the FMO system.
 This systematic variation in system size allows us to assess the scalability and representational advantages of CVNNs relative to RVNNs.

 For each system, we independently trained two neural network models—a RVNN and a CVNN—using identical training data.
 Both models adopt a fully connected sequence-to-sequence architecture consisting of five layers: one input layer, three hidden layers, and one output layer.
 In the RVNN, all layers employ real-valued weights and biases together with the ReLU activation function.
 In contrast, the CVNN is constructed using custom complex-valued linear layers with complex weights and biases, combined with a complex ReLU (CReLU) activation function that applies the ReLU operation separately to the real and imaginary components.
-To ensure a fair comparison, the total number of trainable parameters in the CVNN and RVNN architectures is kept approximately the same.
+To ensure a fair comparison, we capped the number of trainable parameters in the CVNN at a level approximately equal to or below that of the RVNN.
+Detailed architectures are listed in Tables~S1 and S2 (Section~S2 of the Supporting Information).
 Moreover, both network architectures are implemented from scratch within the PyTorch framework, allowing full control over the operations.
 A schematic overview of the training and optimization workflow for both models is shown in Fig.~\ref{fig:flowchart}.

 To guarantee that the predicted RDMs satisfy the fundamental physical constraints of quantum mechanics—namely trace conservation, positive semi-definiteness, and bounded eigenvalues—we employ a composite loss function of the form